 I am Christopher Aqurette, a Swedish man of letters with a Bachelor of Arts in Religious Studies from Lund University.
-I feel proud and privileged to be the first member of my family to obtain a degree from one of Sweden’s oldest and most prestigious academies.
+This is my website, where I have kept an online diary of daily life and current affairs since August 2005.

 I was born in May 1972 at Höllviken, a small coastal village on the southernmost tip of the Scandinavian Peninsula.
 After many years abroad, I now live with my husband in Malmö, a port not far from my birthplace, situated on the Sound opposite Denmark’s capital, Copenhagen.

-I have written articles for several publications, and I was one in a small group of people who, in 1995, founded what would eventually become Sweden’s leading gay magazine and Scandinavia’s largest online community for queer people.
-In addition to my freelancing and modest entrepreneurism, I have experience from a variety of political and judicial assignments.
-Although I still do some freelance writing, I make my living elsewhere.
+I have written articles for several publications, and I was one in a small group of people who, in 1995, founded QX, Sweden’s leading gay magazine.
+In addition to my freelancing and modest entrepreneurism, I have been entrusted with a large variety of political, organizational, and judicial assignments.
+Although I still do some freelance writing, I now make my living elsewhere.

 In April 2000, I bought my very own domain name and began to publish myself on the Internet.
-In August 2005, I launched my online journal of arts and politics.
-Keeping the diary has since become a way for me to report and comment on current affairs and the issues that matter to me personally.
+Five years later, I launched my online diary.
+Keeping a diary has since become a way for me to share my thoughts on life, arts, and politics.